TheNewJavaman/scoresaber-ppv2-revealed/README.md

 | `/player/{id}/scores/top/{page}` | Tops scores for profile |
 | `/user/{id}/refresh` | Checks for changes in player stats; weird that it's `/user`, right? |

 The issue is that the new ScoreSaber system has not been updated to support leaderboards, so we're out of luck for half the functionality.
 In that case, we'll have to rely on webscraping pre-rendered HTML pages from the old API.
 I'm not sure how else to do this -- maybe I can use WireShark to figure out a direct way to access the API by MitM'ing the Beat Saber client?
-The issue with that methods is that it would require debug SSL keys, which are often unavailable in production builds; I'm guessing that Beat Saber doesn't store that type of data.
+The issue with that method is that it would require debug SSL keys, which are often unavailable in production builds; I'm guessing that Beat Saber doesn't store that type of data.

-So, part of the `get_song_data.py` script checks against the old API to see if a certain map is ranked.
+So, part of the `get_map_data.py` script checks against the old API to see if a certain map is ranked.
+Except, that's what I would have done if BaliBalo's `/ranked` tool hadn't existed.
+Using `scoresaber.balibalo.xyz/ranked`, the script loads an aggregate data object of every ranked map.
+Balo's project is open source on [Github](https://github.com/BaliBalo/ScoreSaber); you should check it out, there are a few useful tools.

 ## 2. Create data representation